The 5am Club: What is it And Should You Join?

 Or maybe you prefer a light stretch to relieve the muscles, followed by meditation and then 20 minutes spent working on that book you’ve been waiting to write.

-The point is that this routine is entirely up to you and what you want to achieve.
+The point is that the routine is entirely up to you and what you want to achieve.

 sun rising over mountains

-A 5 am alarm may sound like the beginning of a horror, but waking up at this time has astounding benefits, according to Robin Sharma and the many people who attend daily.
+A 5am alarm may sound like some people’s worst nightmare, but waking up at this time has astounding benefits, according to Robin Sharma and the many people who attend daily.

-At the top level, the benefits include a reduction of stress in the morning, improved sleep quality, and an overall happier mood.
+At the top level, the benefits include reducing stress in the morning, improving sleep quality, and feeling happier overall.

 1. Improved cognitive performance